byonchev/tic-tac-toe/README.md

 Network version of the popular game "Tic-Tac-Toe".
 Uses master server for locating game rooms and P2P for the game communication itself;

-The project was made for system programming coursework in "Technical University of Sofia".
+The project was made as a system programming coursework in "Technical University of Sofia".